dy/sprae/alpine.md

 ## CSP (Content Security Policy)

 Alpine's CSP build has limitations (no arrow functions, no nested property assignments).
+Full breakdown, including the non-sprae options: [Alpine's CSP build and the alternatives](/alpine-csp/).

 Sprae with jessie supports full CSP compliance with more features: